dedsec1121fk/DedSec/README.md

     ```bash
     cd DedSec && bash Setup.sh
     ```
     > The script will handle the complete installation.
-After the process, you will see a settings menu, you must choose **Change Menu Style** and then choose a menu style: **list or grid**.
+After the process, you will see a settings menu, you must choose **Change Menu Style** and then choose a menu style: **list, grid, or number**.
 Then, close Termux from your notifications and reopen it.
     >
     > **Tip:** After setup, you can quickly open the menu by typing `e` (for the English version) or `g` (for the Greek version) in Termux.